valory-xyz/open-autonomy/docs/deployment/on-chain_deployment_checklist.md

           (...)
     ```
 !!! warning "Important"
-    Recall that when [deploying an on-chain service](../guides/deploy_service.md#on-chain-deployment) using `autonomy deploy from-token`, a number of arguments are overridden with the values registered in the Autonolas Protocol:
+    Recall that when [deploying an on-chain service](../guides/deploy_service.md#on-chain-deployment) using `autonomy deploy from-token`, a number of arguments (under `setup`) are overridden with the values registered in the Autonolas Protocol:
     ```yaml
     (...)
     models: